ViennaTools/ViennaRay/README.md

 * [Embree](https://github.com/embree/embree)

-Since [Embree](https://www.embree.org/) is optimized for CPU's using SSE, AVX, AVX2, and AVX-512 instructions, it requires at least a CPU with support for SSE2.
+Since [Embree](https://www.embree.org/) is optimized for CPU's using SSE, AVX, AVX2, and AVX-512 instructions, it requires at least a x86 CPU with support for SSE2 or an Apple M1 CPU.

 ## Installing